nuts-foundation/nuts-specification/rfc/rfc019-employee-identity-means.md

 - **Family name**: The family name of the user.
 - **Identifier**: A unique identifier for the user within the context of the organization.
 This may be an email address or an employee number.

-The user data MAY also contain a `RoleName` that contains the user role within the organization.
+The user data MAY also contain a `roleName` that contains the user role within the organization.

 ### 3.2 HTML based challenge